Netcracker/qubership-maas-client/README.md

 * `NAMESPACE` - namespace name in which microservice is deployed
 * `CLOUD_SERVICE_NAME` - name of microservice

-For more information about variables see: [Parameters Provided by Deployer to Application](https://qubership.org/display/CLOUDDEVOPS/Parameters+Provided+by+Deployer+to+Application)

 To add missed variables to your pod runtime environment, you need to edit your deployment chart files.

 ## Start